When there is no will - Intestacy

-When someone passes away and a will hasn’t been left, it’s called dying ‘intestate’.
+When someone passes away and a will hasn’t been left, it’s called dying ‘intestate’ or intestacy.
 In this situation, the law determines who will inherit their property and possessions.
 There is a formal process that must be followed to wind up the estate.
 Public Trust can help guide you through that process.

 Here are the steps to take to settle the estate.

 A small estate has no property or assets worth more than $15,000 in any one category (such as cash, shares, KiwiSaver, bonds or managed funds).